-Use of unlicensed spectrum is mainly targeted towards consumers use and non-critical systems and is less suited for enterprise customers.
+Use of unlicensed spectrum is mainly targeted towards consumers use and non-critical systems.
 Unlicensed spectrum is already used by the end-users, especially in indoor environments.
 This leads to off load of traffic from mobile networks.
 This could be further developed in future networks and will sustainably support local scale applications that require large capacity but might not guarantee the required quality of service.

 Wireless broadband services using unlicensed spectrum are mainly limited to local coverage (e.g. WAS/RLAN).
-Unlicensed spectrum for outdoor and mobile use requires sharing solutions23.
+Unlicensed spectrum for outdoor and mobile use requires sharing solutions31.
 This leads to regulatory and technical complexity and additional costs.
 Fixed service in upper mmWave bands (such as 57-71 GHz) is, however, one example of using unlicensed bands for enterprise customers and MNOs.
 Unlicensed bands can be used to provide Fixed Wireless Access (FWA) to households in rural areas, but are still susceptible to interference.

-• In Czech Republic, the NRA introduced light licensing for 802.11 technologies in the 5.2 GHz, 5.8 GHz, and 60 GHz bands, with the support of a registration website.
+• In Czech Republic, the NRA introduced light licensing for IEEE 802.11 technologies in the 5.2 GHz, 5.8 GHz, and 60 GHz bands, with the support of a registration website.
 In addition, in the 60 GHz band, the NRA allows sharing with Fixed-Service-similar applications based on a Coordination Calculator.
 Some experts believe, that (i) more advanced algorithms can allow for more flexible spectrum usage including the dynamic spectrum access, and (ii) cooperation of Member States (or third states) in projects on the development of advanced spectrum planning tolls can facilitate spectrum sharing.

 MNOs recommend conducting activities (incl. cooperation with NRA) within projects on dynamic spectrum access and/or a license-exempt usage.
-6G may be a candidate for license-exempt usage (especially in mm-waves) and/or automatic (or more advanced) approaches to spectrum authorisation.
+6G may be a candidate for license-exempt usage (especially in mmWaves) and/or automatic (or more advanced) approaches to spectrum authorisation.

 - In the Netherlands, unlicensed spectrum is complementary to licensed spectrum and will continue to play an important role e.g. in radio local area networks and for offloading of mobile traffic.
 Previous initiatives to use unlicensed spectrum in combination with 3GPP technology have not always proven successful, but on the other hand the unlicensed 2x5 MHz in the 1800 MHz band has been heavily used. - In Greece there are some relatively small companies providing internet services using unlicensed spectrum.
 However, their customer base is small and their use cases limited.
 Unlicensed spectrum is used mainly for LANs, short range p2p links and non-commercial networks - In Norway a few operators deliver FWA to a couple of thousand households in rural areas using IEEE technology in WiFi unlicensed bands, particularly the 5 GHz band.
-This usage has in some cases up until now been combined with licensed
+This usage has in some cases up until now been combined with licensed WiMax use in the 3.6 GHz-band.
+Regarding interference, the feedback is that the operators would like more spectrum due to unlicensed starting to get crowded and also get access to more licensed spectrum in order to provide more reliable connections.

-23 RSPG noted that CEPT recently launched a feasibility study including potential sharing with macro base stations.
+31 RSPG noted that CEPT recently launched a feasibility study including potential sharing with macro base stations.